pknw1-www/static-html-with-md-render/server-setup.md

   |  ```/etc/user/dev``` | |

   ```
-  eg - creating a new container that may have pther files and be built locally
+    eg - creating a new container that may have other files and be built locally
     mkdir -p /etc/pknw1/docker/container
     git init --separate-git-dir /etc/pknw1/github/container.git

     the persistent files or folders should always be located /etc/pknw1/config and so set in the volume mappings
-  you can also configure a container-config repo for backing up the persitent files
+    you can also configure a container-config repo for backing up the persistent files
   ```